This guide will teach you how to install Kloxo MR on Centos 7.

 To install Kloxo-MR on your server, you must add it to your system repository.
 You can do this easily by entering the following command:

 Now that we have everything ready, we can go ahead and install Kloxo-MR by using the following command:

 yum install kloxomr-y

 Now, run setup.sh before rebooting the system.

-It will ask you whether you want to install it as slave or master.
+It will ask whether you want to install it as a slave or a master.
 Choose option 1 (Master) and click enter.
 That’s it.
 Reboot the server after installation completes.